OFW Money Management: How to Get Out of Debt and Save

 Legitimate money lenders are willing to negotiate with their borrowers.
 Never ignore their calls or emails.
-They just want to get their money back in a secured way.
+They just want to get their money back in a secure way.

-The sad thing about Filipino culture is when a borrower can’t pay the debt they go into hiding.
-They do not know that this does not solve the problem and it can just multiply the amount of the loans.
+The sad thing about Filipino culture is when a borrower can’t pay the debt.
+They go into hiding.
+They do not know that this does not solve the problem and that it can just multiply the amount of the loans.

 Creditors will be willing to give you other payment options if only you talk with them properly.
 After all, they have helped you in the first place, it is only right to pay them back.